NicosNicolaou16/ImagePickerAndroid/README.md

 The library contains/features:

-- Picker for a single image from the gallery
+- Picker for a single image from the gallery.
-- Picker for multiple images from the gallery (up to 9 images)
+- Picker for multiple images from the gallery (up to 9 images).
-- Camera picker for a single image (with permission handling)
+- Camera picker for a single image (with permission handling).
-- Video picker
+- Video picker.
-- Retrieve the base64 value
+- Retrieve the base64 value.
-- Image scaling (resize) – available only for images
+- Image scaling (resize) – available only for images.
-- All of the above features are also supported in Jetpack Compose
+- All of the above features are also supported in Jetpack Compose.
 - New updates coming soon!
 Feel free to share your suggestions.

 ### Versioning